 FROM GIRONA: Moventis runs multiple bus trips daily from Girona airport to Tossa de Mar.
 The trip is less than an hour and costs around $14 per person.

-Girona is hosting Sea Otter Europe the weekend before our cycling camp, and we highly recommend incorporating that event into your trip.
+Sea Otter Europe kicks off in Girona the day after our cycling camp ends, and we highly recommend incorporating that event into your trip.
 Even if you opt out of Sea Otter, Girona is an incredible city well worth exploring.
 And of course Barcelona should be on everyone's bucket list!
 As listed above, there is regular bus service to both Girona and Barcelona.
 The bus rides are inexpensive and relatively short.
+Another pre-camp event to consider is the La Vuelta, which finishes on September 13th.

 How hard are the rides?

-As noted in the itinerary section, the ride distances are not long, but there is a lot of climbing, some of which is fairly steep.
-The full distance gravel rides will take four to five hours.
+As noted in the itinerary section the ride distances are not long, but there is a lot of climbing, some of which is fairly steep.
+The full distance gravel rides could end up taking four hours or more.
 If you're concerned about the amount of climbing, please note that there are shorter options on the second and third day.
 E-bike rentals are also available.

 What's the weather like in September?